Refugee Health Services (Qld)

 Brisbane

-Newly arrived humanitarian entrants are supported with settlement by Multicultural Australia.
+Newly arrived humanitarian entrants in Brisbane are supported with settlement by Multicultural Australia and Mater Integrated Refugee Health Service (MIRHS)

 Logan, Ipswich & Gold Coast

-Metro South Refugee Health Service located at Logan Central Community Health Centre provides care for people from refugee backgrounds with settlement support from Multicultural Australia and SSI (ACCESS Gateway).
+Metro South Refugee Health Service located at Logan Central Community Health Centre provides care for new humanitari arrivals from refugee backgrounds in Logan, Ipswich (SSI) and the Gold Coast with settlement support from Multicultural Australia.
 The service also provides assistance to hospital staff for transitioning people from refugee backgrounds from hospital to home.
 The service also works with the Brisbane South PHN and Gold Coast PHN to support general practices to deliver primary care to refugee populations.

 Metro South Refugee Health Service: (07) 3290 8900